 Once all forms references and the DBS check are completed, a decision is taken to finalise the appointment process.
-This decision is taken by the Human Resource trustees in conjunction with the safeguarding delegated trustee and the Elders and will include a risk assessment if the DBS check contains any issues.
+The Process is outlined in the flow charts found on pages 15 & 16.
 Only when that decision is taken and all aspects of the recruitment process completed, will the individual be permitted to be placed on the list of workers for a group, added to any rotas or employed in a paid or voluntary capacity.
 (See Appendices for Flow Chart.)

 It should be noted that DBS checks at an enhanced level are only provided in relation to adults in specific circumstances.
+The Vine complies with all legislation that clearly states who can be checked at an enhanced level - there is a safety check in place with our DBS provider 31:8.
 However, it is good practice and our policy to ensure a basic level of check of DBS status is undertaken in all positions where a degree of trust is being placed by the CL in the individual.
 This protects those individuals who may be vulnerable to potential abuse or exploitation, the wider church family and the Vine from inappropriate appointments through proactive due diligence.